shinzou23/matthewmagsano/README.md

 <!--
 Here are some ideas to get you started: -->

-- 😍 I love computer science, engineering, and everything in between.
+- 😍 I like computer science, engineering, and everything in between.
 - 📫 How to reach me: nino_magsano@dlsu.edu.ph